-Ethanol produced in Iowa in 2016 generated a gross value of approximately \$6.1 billion.57 This figure is in total of wet milling and dry-grinding plants.
-If wet milling accounts for 10-20% of total ethanol production as many current literature sources suggest, then wet milling alone generated approximately \$0.6-1.2 billion in lowa and \$90-180 million in gross value from ethanol production in Cedar Rapids in 2016.
-Based on the RFA 2016 data for ethanol production by the plants in Cedar Rapids, 45 million gallons of ethanol were produced by wet milling, which translates to approximately \$68 million in gross value.
+Ethanol is a product of corn wet milling.
+The ethanol yield from a wet-mill process is generally lower than that of a dry-grind process because wet milling produces more co-products.
+A 2006 report found roughly a 0.1 gallon reduction in the ethanol yield per bushel for a wet mill plant versus a dry-grind process.
+Only five plants in Iowa wet mill, with a total ethanol production capacity of 760.5 million gallons per year (15.7% of the total production capacity in the state).
 Ethanol as a product at a corn wet milling facility is significant but still considered a minor product overall.
 In corn wet milling, ethanol accounts for approximately 15% by weight of the products, whereas in a dry-grind facility, ethanol accounts for approximately 50% of saleable products.
 See the ethanol product description in the dry-grind process section 4.3 for more details and prices.